cchitsiang/awesome-stars/README.md

 - [HuolalaTech/page-spy-web](https://github.com/HuolalaTech/page-spy-web) - Debug remotely and easily like chrome devtools.
 - [yoeven/ai-video-search-engine](https://github.com/yoeven/ai-video-search-engine) -
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - Come join the best place on the internet to learn AI skills.
 Use code "chatbotui" for an extra 20% off.
-- [dream-num/univer](https://github.com/dream-num/univer) - Univer is an open-source productivity tool dev kit helping you integrate spreadsheets, docs and slides into your applications.
+- [dream-num/univer](https://github.com/dream-num/univer) - Univer is an Isomorphic Full-Stack Framework for Creating and Editing Spreadsheets, Docs, and Slides Across Web and Server
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [pheralb/svgl](https://github.com/pheralb/svgl) - 🧩 A beautiful library with SVG logos.
 Built with Sveltekit & Tailwind CSS.
 - [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.